soumyabhate/Internet-and-Web-Technology-Assignment/README.md

 **Student:** Soumya Bhate
 **Instructor:** Prof. Prashant Panse

-This repository contains a basic Internet & Web Technology (IWT) project from my B.Tech (3rd semester) at **Medi-Caps University** where I was learning how to create a webpage via HTML and CSS.
+This repository contains a basic Internet & Web Technology (IWT) assignment from my B.Tech (3rd semester) at **Medi-Caps University** where I was learning how to create a webpage via HTML and CSS.
 I'm re-adding it here because a few things I built earlier got lost.
-Keeping this project documented reminds me of my progress and skill development — from the first HTML/CSS pages to wiring simple JavaScript interactions.
+Keeping this work documented reminds me of my progress and skill development — from the first HTML/CSS pages to wiring simple JavaScript interactions.

-> **This project is special to me because I built it from scratch—everything from adding HTML headers to choosing the colour palette for my About page—back when GPT wasn’t as popular as it is today.**
+> **This project is special to me because I built it from scratch—everything from adding HTML headers to choosing the colour palette for my About page and to exporting fonts from Google — back when GPT was not as popular as it is today.**

 ## Project Overview
 A static website built using **HTML**, **CSS**, and a bit of **JavaScript** (as covered in IWT).
 The focus was on clean structure, basic components, and simple interactivity.